TNMF

 1. Computational Neuroscience/ Brain Computer Interface(BCI)

-Neuroinformatics and digital health
+Neuroinformatics and Digital health

 Biomedical Signal processing.

-Sensor electronics, Machine Learning and Deep learning
+Sensor electronics, Machine Learning and Deep learning applications

-1. Brain Computer Interface based gamified neurofeedback
+1. Brain Computer Interface based gamified neurofeedback (ONGOING)

 This study integrates Brain-Computer Interface (BCI) technology to enhance attention, memory, and manage fatigue-induced drowsiness.
 It combines Beta-to-(Alpha+Theta) Ratio and Frontal Midline Theta (FM-theta) neurofeedback with eye tracking to stimulate brain activity associated with cognitive performance.
 A gamified platform provides real-time EEG feedback, while advanced neural networks classify mental states for effective cognitive enhancement.

-Machine and Deep learning on PPG based automated Sleep stage classification
+Machine and Deep learning on PPG based automated Sleep stage classification (ONGOING)

 This project focuses on creating a deep learning model that uses PPG signals to classify sleep stages accurately.
 The model will be trained on data from both healthy people and those with mild sleep problems, aiming to detect abnormal Critical Arousal Periods (CAP) linked to sleep disorders.
 It will use techniques like PCA for feature reduction and attention-based CNNs, along with Explainable AI (XAI), to highlight the most important features.
 The model will also be adapted for smartwatches, allowing real-time, home-based sleep tracking for both healthy individuals and those with sleep issues.